 The MSBA program curriculum focuses on three core areas: data engineering, data analytics, and data interpretation.
+MSBA exposes students to both open-source and commercial software to reflect the heterogeneity of software used in different companies.
+This includes, but is not limited to STATA, R, Python, and Tableau.

 Pre-Program runs from January until the start of Pre-Module 1 in March.
 During this time, the MSBA program will provide matriculated students access to the Admitted Students Website, where they will be able to get more familiar with the program administration, format, logistics, as well as access optional materials to brush up on any skills prior to the Pre-Module period.